MatthewReid854/reliability/docs/Datasets.rst

 - ALT_temperature - conducted at 3 temperatures.
 35 failures, 102 right censored.
 - ALT_temperature2 - conducted at 4 temperatures.
 40 failures, 20 right censored.
+- ALT_temperature3 - conducted at 3 temperatures.
+30 failures, 0 right censored.
 - ALT_load - conducted at 3 loads.
 20 failures, 0 censored.
 - ALT_load2 - conducted at 3 loads.
 13 failures, 5 right censored.
+- ALT_temperature_voltage - conducted at 2 different temperatures and 2 different voltages.
+12 failures, 0 right censored.
-- ALT_temperature_voltage - conducted at 3 different temperatures and 2 different voltages.
+- ALT_temperature_voltage2 - conducted at 3 different temperatures and 2 different voltages.
 18 failures, 8 right censored.
+- ALT_temperature_humidity - conducted at 2 different temperatures and 2 different humidities.
+12 failures, 0 right censored.

 All datasets are functions which create objects and every dataset object has several values.
 For most datasets, these are:

 - info - a dataframe of statistics about the dataset
 - failures - a list of the failure data
 - right_censored - a list of the right_censored data

-Some datasets (such as ALT_temperature) have other values in addition to those listed above.
+- right_censored_stress - a list of the right_censored stresses (ALT datasets only)
+- some data set specific variations on the above such as failure_stress_humidity, right_censored_stress_voltage, failure_stress_temp, etc.

 If you would like more information on a dataset, you can type the name of the dataset in the help function (after importing it).

 .. code:: python